NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Contacting Cloudflare Support.md

 -   Pro
 -   Free

-Cloudflare Support strives to respond to our customers as quickly as possible.
+Khulnasoft Support strives to respond to our customers as quickly as possible.
 Urgent issues (site down, under attack) are prioritized for the quickest response possible.
-Please explicitly specify the priority level and impact to your production service when reaching out to Cloudflare support.
+Please explicitly specify the priority level and impact to your production service when reaching out to Khulnasoft support.

-Below are definitions of the priority levels Cloudflare assigns to tickets and the associated Service Level Agreement (SLA) or Service Level Objective (SLO).
+Below are definitions of the priority levels Khulnasoft assigns to tickets and the associated Service Level Agreement (SLA) or Service Level Objective (SLO).
 Whenever possible, responses are provided quicker than the noted SLAs.

 ### Priority definitions